Frequently Asked Questions

 How far in advance do I need to schedule to take a test in the Access Office?
 Please submit your request with 7 days notice for scheduling and arrangements to be made.
 If you are unable to submit the request with 7 days notice we will accept requests on a case-by-case basis given available space in the office.

 What if you don't like the animal, are allergic or are afraid of the animal?

 Place yourself away from the service animal.
+Contact the Access Office if you have a disability related to the animal (allergy).
 If you are living in campus residence and your roommate has an animal you should speak with Residence Life Office.

 What if the services animal or ESA barks, growls, or otherwise forgets it's manners?
 Find out what happened before taking action.
 Was the service dog stepped on, poked or performing its job (some alert their owners to oncoming seizures by barking once or twice)?
 If the animal's unprovoked behavior is disruptive, threatening or destructive, you may ask the person to control the animal.
 If they are unable to control the animal, you may ask them to remove the animal and contact MerPo.

 What if other people complain about the animal being present?
 Explain that the service animal is medically necessary and that federal and state laws protect the right of the person to be accompanied by the trained service animal in public places under most circumstances.